eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ## Inline Actions

-An inline action is an action that is executed within the context of a parent action.
-This means that an inline action is initiated by a smart contract action and is executed within the same transaction as the parent action.
+An inline action is initiated by a smart contract action and is executed within the same transaction as the parent action.
 Inline actions are useful in situations where a smart contract action needs to interact with another smart contract.
 Instead of making an external call to the other contract, which could potentially result in a new transaction, the action can be executed inline within the same transaction.
 If any part of the transaction fails, the inline action will unwind with the rest of the transaction.
-Because they run in the context of the current transaction the order of execution of the inline actions it is guaranteed.

 The easiest way to execute an inline action is to use `SEND_INLINE_ACTION` macro.